-Social Community Priority Intended public value outcome or impact 1 Supporting not-for-profit community based sporting teams that have an agreement with the Town intends to provide a positive value outcome for the community.
+Social Community Priority Intended public value outcome or impact S2 - Collaborating to ensure everyone Supporting not-for-profit community based sporting teams that has a place to call home. have an agreement with the Town intends to provide a positive value outcome for the community.